Iinterview with Bill Black - Part I

 Scortex team

-How was the Cost of quality measured in ABB, and was it really quantifiable?
+How was the cost of quality measured at ABB, and was it truly quantifiable?

-“In ABB we developed an effective ‘Cost of Quality’ model which, although focused purely on the Internal Failure elements, still amounted to a waste of around 10% of Cost of Goods Sold that could be avoided if we could only identify and solve the associated root causes.
-Note that scrap and rework represents only 10% of this total waste, and many other factors (excess inventory, design errors, supplier quality failures etc.) are even more important.
-These were hard figures, and we ignored less tangible costs such as loss of customer loyalty or brand value damage.
-This huge potential saving was used to focus our quality initiatives to the benefit of our bottom line.”
+"At ABB, we developed an effective 'Cost of Quality' model that, although focused solely on internal failure elements, still resulted in a waste of about 10% of the cost of goods sold that could have been avoided if we could only identify and address the root causes associated.
+Note that scrap and rework account for only 10% of this total waste, and many other factors (excess inventory, design errors, supplier quality failures, etc.) are even more significant.
+These were concrete figures, and we ignored less tangible costs such as loss of customer loyalty or damage to brand value.
+These enormous potential savings were used to guide our quality initiatives to the benefit of our bottom line."

-Can you give an example of a ‘tough to solve’ quality issue, and how you solved it?
+Can you provide an example of a 'difficult to solve' quality issue and how did you resolve it?

 Let's discuss your quality today.